By Joseph Bruno

 The sentencing of Saietta and Morello effectively ended the Black Hand extortion letter scheme in America.

-About the Author: A Vietnam veteran in the United States Navy, Joseph J. Bruno started out in the newspaper business in the mid-1970s as a sports columnist for the New York Tribune.
-During the 1970’s and 80’s, Bruno was an associate editor for Boxing Illustrated and monthly contributor to Ring Magazine In 1986-1987, Bruno wrote a sports column for the Times Herald Record in Middletown, New York.
-Since that time he has written numerous articles for various magazines as well as a number of books — both fiction and non-fiction.
+About the Author: A Vietnam veteran in the United States Navy, Joseph J. Bruno started in the newspaper business in the mid-1970s as a sports columnist for the New York Tribune.
+During the 1970s and ’80s, Bruno was an associate editor for Boxing Illustrated and a monthly contributor to Ring Magazine.
+In 1986-1987, Bruno wrote a sports column for the Times Herald-Record in Middletown, New York.
+Since then, he has written numerous articles for various magazines and books, both fiction and non-fiction.
 More information can be seen on his blog here: John Bruno on the Mob.
 Source: Ezine Articles (dead link.)

-Follow-up: After Joe Morello was released from prison in 1920 he tried to retake control of his empire, but found himself considered a threat to his former captain, now turned Mafia boss, Salvatore D’Aquila, who, within a year of Morello’s release, ordered Morello killed.
-As a result, Morello, along with a number of others now under orders of death by D’Aquila, fled to Sicily for a while.
-When he returned to the United States, he became involved in the Castellammarese War, a bloody power struggle for control of the Italian-American Mafia, between 1929 and 1931.
-One of the first victims of the war, Giuseppe Morello was killed along with associate Joseph Perriano on August 15, 1930, while collecting cash receipts in his East Harlem office.
+Follow-up: After Joe Morello was released from prison in 1920, he tried to retake control of his empire but found himself considered a threat to his former captain, now-turned-Mafia boss, Salvatore D’Aquila, who, within a year of Morello’s release, ordered Morello killed.
+As a result, Morello, along with several others under orders of death by D’Aquila, fled to Sicily for a while.
+When he returned to the United States, he became involved in the Castellammarese War, a bloody power struggle for control of the Italian-American Mafia between 1929 and 1931.
+One of the first victims of the war, Giuseppe Morello, was killed along with associate Joseph Perriano on August 15, 1930, while collecting cash receipts in his East Harlem office.

-Ignazio Saietta was also released from prison in 1920 and before long was up to his old activities.
-However, sometime in the early 1930s, the leaders of the emerging National Crime Syndicate called Lupo in for a meeting and told him that he generated far too much heat for their liking.
-They forced him to give up nearly all of his rackets, except for a small Italian lottery in Brooklyn.
-Lupo relied almost entirely on violence and terror, while the Syndicate preferred to use bribery first.
+Ignazio Saietta was also released from prison in 1920 and was up to his old activities.
+However, sometime in the early 1930s, the emerging National Crime Syndicate leaders called Lupo in for a meeting and told him that he generated too much heat for their liking.
+They forced him to give up nearly all his rackets except for a small Italian lottery in Brooklyn.
+Lupo relied almost entirely on violence and terror, while the Syndicate used bribery first.
 On his own, Lupo then formed a protection racket involving bakers.
 In 1936, New York Governor Herbert Lehman petitioned President Franklin D. Roosevelt to have Lupo returned to prison for massive racketeering.
 He was returned to Atlanta Prison to serve a few years more on his original counterfeiting sentence.
 After his release, he returned to Brooklyn, where he died more or less unnoticed in 1947.